tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 67 (DuFr).md

 ![[nightmare-empty.png]]

 After a few failed attempts to capture it, the party realizes that working together is the only way to outdream Kurome. [[Seeker]] dreams a storm of hail and snow pelting the stone, which bursts into flame; [[Delwath]] dreams a giant hunting bird of water, dowsing the stone, which turns to ice; [[Riswynn]] then dreams a wall of fire scorching the ice, and [[Kenzo]] adds a lightning storm with flying boulders crushing it.
-The stone turns to solid volcanic rock, and falls through the water bird, into [[Wellby]]'s dreaming: the [[portable hole]].
+The stone turns to solid volcanic rock, and falls through the water bird, into [[Wellby]]'s dreaming: the [[Portable Hole]].

 With that, the party seems to be awake in the library.
-Using the [[dream mirror]], they realize that they are still dreaming, but quickly find their freezing bodies at the campsite, and wake themselves up.
+Using the [[Dream Mirror]], they realize that they are still dreaming, but quickly find their freezing bodies at the campsite, and wake themselves up.
 After another round of warming drinks, the party spends the last few hours of the afternoon copying notes and finding books in [[Hralgar]]'s library before returning to the crashed airship via cloud travel at dusk.